kei-mp/blog/src/content/proj/website.md

 </script>
 ```

 Now the website is what you see today.
-Check out the source code here: https://github.com/kei-mp/blog
+Check out the source code here: <a href="https://github.com/kei-mp/blog" target="_blank">kei-mp/blog</a>